 JS7 does not make use of files for log output of order logs and task logs, see JS7 - Order Logs and Task Logs.
-JS7 instead streams log output from Agents to the Controller and to JOC Cockpit without use of files.
+Instead, JS7 streams log output from Agents to the Controller and the JOC Cockpit without use of files.

 A number of users prefer to have log files available for each order execution and job execution, for example to consolidate log files on a file server or to submit log files to specific tools for log analysis.

-To support a situation when log output should be consolidated to files the JS7 - REST Web Service API allows access to log output of orders and jobs.
-The JS7 - PowerShell Module is a lightweight wrapper for the REST Web Service API that is used for the below examples with Linux and Windows.
+To support a situation when log output should be consolidated to files, the JS7 - REST Web Service API allows access to log output of orders and jobs.
+The JS7 - PowerShell Module is a lightweight wrapper for the REST Web Service API which is used for the examples below with Linux and Windows.
 Users are free to use the JS7 REST Web Service from their preferred scripting language to provide similar functionality.

 For similar handling of order logs see JS7 - How to make order logs available from files.